Did you know that you can create a successful online course with WordPress?

 A lot of beginners develop their marketing strategy based on guesswork.
 You don’t have to do that when you can get actual data to make informed decisions.

 You can see where your visitors are coming from, what they do on your website, your most popular pages, and more.
 You can then improve your website to improve your conversions and boost sales.

 4. Start Building an Email List

-After a while, you would notice that most visitors who come to your website don’t sign up for your online course.
+After a while, you will notice that most visitors who visit your website don’t sign up for your online course.
 The problem is that you would not be able to reach out to those users once they leave your website.

 To address this, you need to start an email newsletter.
-This way you would be able to collect email addresses and reach out to those users and bring them back to your website.
+This way, you will be able to collect email addresses, reach out to those users, and bring them back to your website.

-If you’re looking for alternatives, see our comparison of the best email marketing services.
+If you are looking for alternatives, then see our comparison of the best email marketing services.

 5. Convert Website Visitors into Subscribers and Customers

-Most visitors who come to your website will leave without enrolling into your online course.
+Most visitors to your website will leave without enrolling in your online course.
 This is why it’s important to convert those abandoning visitors into subscribers or paying customers.

 This is called conversion optimization.